stevenwanderski/weather-forecast-rails/README.md

 ## Next steps

-- Add a more robust caching solution such as Redis or the new Solid Cache.
+- Add a more robust caching solution such as Redis or Solid Cache.
 - Add an error reporting platform and report to it on known (and unknown) errors.
 Use a tool like Sentry.
 - Add performance metric monitoring with a tool like New Relic.
 - This application was generated via a fresh Rails 8 installation and retains much of the provided boilerplate.
 Consideration should be given to reviewing the included tools and deciding which should remain (Javascript importmaps, Turbo, Stimulus, etc.)